tacman/msgphp/docs/cookbook/bundle-installation.md

 - `uuid_binary`
 - `uuid_binary_ordered_time`

+See also the [reference](../reference/identifiers.md) page for all available identifiers provided per domain.

 ### Default identifier type

 Configures a default type name to use for all known domain identifiers provided by the bundle.